 Ford Ranger owners have reported 72 problems related to automatic transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Ranger based on all problems reported for the Ranger.

 2002 Ford Ranger, automatic, extended cab.
 Slowing down to pull into parking spot and rear tires lock up, sending truck into skid.
 Once stopped, cannot move truck, even in neutral.